-This article will elaborate two examples of usage.
-The first one illustrates how a chart can be exported as a graphic from Excel into Word, while the second one demonstrates how a chart can be imported as an object to PowerPoint.
+This article will elaborate on two examples of usage.
+The first one illustrates how a chart can be exported as a graphic from Excel into Word, while the second demonstrates how a chart can be imported as an object to PowerPoint.

 Export as graphic

 When a chart is finished and ready to be exported, the chart concerned must be selected.
 At the same time, the Word document where the chart is being exported into must be opened to be able to receive the chart.